- What is an informal extension?

 How long does it take to get a lease extension?

-We usually suggest allowing a period of around 4 weeks for a lease extension to processed.
-They will usually be completed much quicker than this but to ensure you don’t have a period of flux without transport it’s worth allowing 4 weeks to be safe.
+We usually suggest allowing a period of around 4 weeks for a lease extension to be processed.
+Usually, it will be much quicker than this, however, it’s worth allowing 4 weeks in order to ensure you don’t have a period without transport.
+Though obviously, this period can vary.